 The western façade features two spires, the sun highlighting the delicate facade and stone masonry.
 The twin spires stand at 315 feet (96 m), making the church the most visible and recognizable element from far.

-The height of the cathedral allows for an equally high nave, which stands at almost 94 ft (29 m) at the transept crossing.
-These naves and choir are from the 13-14th centuries, at the peak of the Gothic style.
+The height of the Cathedral allows for an equally high nave, which stands at almost 94 ft (29 m) at the transept crossing.
+These naves and choirs are from the 13-14th centuries, at the peak of the Gothic style.
 The choir is where Louis IX (famous Saint Louis) married his son, the future Philip III (The Bold or Le Hardi in French) to Isabella of Aragon in 1262.
 This event shows the importance of the Cathedral of Clermont-Ferrand in the Middle Ages.